andyt530/MCW-Intelligent-vending-machines/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

 ### Task 3: Test purchasing

-1. In solution explorer, right-click the Simulator project, and select Build.
-Note: You may need to ensure the previous instance you started has been closed before rebuilding.
+1. In solution explorer, right-click the **Simulator** project, and select **Build**

+> Note: You may need to ensure the previous instance you started has been closed before rebuilding.
+Also be sure you are only building the Simulator project and it compiles with no errors.
-2. Ensure that your build generates no errors

-3. From the Debug menu, select **Start Without Debugging**
+2. From the Debug menu, select **Start Without Debugging**

-4. In the Simulator, select buy
+3. In the running Simulator application, select **buy**

     ![The Vending Machine Simulator displays the ad for coconut water for \$1.25, with a buy button.](./media/simulator-app-coconut-water.png "Vending machine simulation")

-5. You should see a confirmation dialog similar to the following:
+4. You should see a confirmation dialog similar to the following:

     ![Screenshot of the Purchase Complete dialog box, with the message "Enjoy!"](./media/vending-machine-simulator-buy.png "Purchase Complete dialog box")

+5. Close the Vending Machine simulator application window

 ## Exercise 4: Implement device command and control